mxriverlynn/bowie/readme.md

 m.on("change:foo", function(value){
   // the 'foo' attribute was changed
 });

+// make the assignment, and watch the events trigger m.foo = "bar";
 ```

 Note that the `create` event only fires when the attribute is